Himangshu205/HackInverse-0.5-project/README.md

 ✅ Add unlimited daily habits

-- ✏️ Mark habits as completed with a single click
+- ✏️ Mark the habits as completed with a single click

-- 🗑️ Delete habits easily using a clear delete button
+- 🗑️ Delete the habits easily using a clear delete button

-- 📊 Real-time habit statistics (total, completed, active streak)
+- 📊 Real-time habit and statistics (total, completed, active streak)

 - 💾 Persistent data storage using localStorage